FY21 Stillaguamish Tribe Trafton Floodplain Weed Control

 Description

-The Stillaguamish Tribe Natural Resources Department will conduct weed control efforts at the Trafton property owned by the Stillaguamish Tribe.
-We have initiated feasibility and design for an extensive floodplain and instream habitat restoration project at this location.
+The Stillaguamish Tribe Natural Resources Department conducted weed control efforts at the Trafton property owned by the Stillaguamish Tribe.
+The Tribe has completed feasibility and design for an extensive floodplain and instream habitat restoration project at this location.
 Currently, the property contains extensive infestations of invasive and noxious weeds and we have a window of time prior to construction to address the weeds.
-The purpose of the project is to control invasive and noxious weeds prior to initiation of further restoration actions.
-Natural Resources staff will lead work efforts to control weeds throughout the property using a variety of techniques.
-The tribe envisions using multiple approaches including manual removal, mechanical mowing, and targeted herbicide application depending on weed species, density, timing of work, and location.
-The desired outcome is to reduce weed density and areal extent throughout the property and retain existing native vegetation to benefit salmonid habitat.
+The purpose of this project was to control invasive and noxious weeds prior to initiation of further restoration actions.
+Natural Resources staff led work efforts to control weeds throughout the property using a variety of treatment methods including manual removal, mechanical mowing, and targeted herbicide application.
+The methods were used in combination depending on species, density, timing of work, and location.
+The outcome was a reduction in weed density and areal extent throughout the property and retention of as much existing native vegetation as possible to benefit salmonid habitat.

 Project Benefit